 And if they have nii-zjo-dé, twins, that's lucky!
 They generally stay lucky, but if one loses, both of them lose.
 If one wins for good luck, they both win.
 And they pair.
 They're dressed alike.
 They're mates!!
 They can not drift apart.
 They're mates, so they have the same feeling.
 They're the same life, in one.
 That's the way we believe.
 Twins are respected more, and they have more strength in life than one.
 There's two lives in there.

 Funny, heh?
 Well, it isn't funny, but it's something wonderful to think of.
-There's a difference in living, twins.
+There's a difference in living, with twins.
 Twins in one is a great gift to people, to that individual, to the field(29) the whole area.
 They're a gift to think of, and to wonder about.
 You start to wonder when you see twins.
 That's a big thing, huh?
 A big thing is twins -- two.
 You stop and pause, to look, and wonder.
 You wonder.
 That shows you the Master who can do the great things.
 Naturally it would make you wonder.
 You go along and see things naturally, but when you see a big change like that, you wonder what can be done.